adamlwalker/WestCentralAA/README.md

 All data obtained from:
 * http://www.westcentralaa.org/Meetings.php

-The Fresh Food Finder is available in the following markets:
+The West Central AA Meeting Finder is available in the following markets:
 * iTunes: coming soon
 * Google Play: coming soon